Ulmus laevis: Subspecies and varieties

 Several putative varieties have been identified.
-A variety celtidea from what is now Ukraine was reported by Rogowicz in the middle of the 19th century, but no examples are known to survive.
-Another variety parvifolia has been reported from Serbia.
-'Simplicidens' is a very rare variety, the only example known to survive is at the National Botanic Garden of Latvia in Salaspils.
+A var. celtidea from Ukraine was reported by Rogowicz in the middle of the 19th century, but no examples are known to survive.
+Another, var. parvifolia, has been reported from Serbia.
+A third, var. simplicidens, is very rare; the only example known to survive is at the National Botanic Garden of Latvia in Salaspils.
+Kew had a grafted var. glabra in the early 20th century (provenance unknown), a clone of which is present at Wakehurst Place.

 Cultivars

-Compared with the other European species of elm, U. laevis has received scant horticultural attention, there being only eight recorded cultivars:
+Compared with the other European species of elm, U. laevis has received scant horticultural attention, there being only nine recorded cultivars:

 In Russia other ornamental forms are recognized: f. argentovariegata, f. rubra, and f. tiliifolia.
 A pyramidal form was reported in 1888 from the Fredericksfelde cemetery in Berlin by Bolle.
 A line of similar monopodial trees grows (2019) on the island in the Lot at Entraygues, France.

 Hybrids

 U. laevis does not hybridize naturally, in common with the American elm (U. americana) to which it is closely related.
 However, in experiments at the Arnold Arboretum, it was successfully crossed with U. thomasii and U. pumila; no such crosses have ever been released to commerce.